Ethical guidelines for academia

 - Proper consent must be obtained from participants.
 The granting of consent must not in any way be influenced by any direct or indirect coercion.

 - Research projects must not control or manipulate persons

-- Researchers and students who are intending to carry out a project involving the processing of personal data must complete a notification form and send it to the Data Protection Official for Research.
+- Researchers and students who are intending to carry out a project involving the processing of personal data must complete a notification form (opens new window) and send it to the Data Protection Official for Research.